Favorite Place: Irvington

 I lived here after college for a few years.
 The street, at that time, was the original paver bricks.

-The Disciples of Christ church had their missionary administrative building in Irvington for many years.
+The Disciples of Christ had their missionary administrative building in Irvington for many years.
 That is where my parents met in 1947.
 My father worked in the mail room.
 My mother worked in the publicity department with my father’s sister.
 And, they were married in the Missions Building by my mother’s boss, an ordained minister in addition to being the publicity manager.

 To learn more about Irvington visit the Irvington Historical Society at their museum and offices in the Bona Thompson Memorial Center at 5350 University Ave. and also online.
 Read more about Irvington on the National Parks website where they describe the historic district.
 Another great resource to learn more about Irvington is the “Visit Indy” website.